Canadian Economics Olympiad (CEO)

 The Prof. of the University of Ottawa, Yuri Khoroshilov, is the chair of CEO and leader of Team Canada.
 The CEO is an "inclusive" competition.
 Participation in the competition is free of charge.

 Lorvale Academy is the exclusive educational partner of the CEO in Canada and a sponsor of Team Canada at the International Economics Olympiad.
-As the Team Canada sponsor, Lorvale Academy is committed to cover Team Canada transportation costs for 2023 and 2024 IEO.
+As the Team Canada sponsor, Lorvale Academy is committed to cover Team Canada transportation costs for IEO.

 From 2020-2022, the members of "Team Canada" were selected solely based on their performance in Economics Competition of CEO.
 However, starting in 2023, the selection process for the IEO Team Canada will be based on both the results of the Economics Competition organized by CEO and the Canadian Economics and Business Case Competition organized by Lorvale.